benlaken/lake_viz_site/README.md

 After obtaining a [Mapbox access token](](https://www.mapbox.com/help/how-access-tokens-work/)) (which are free with a mapbox account) you should `export MAPBOX_ACCESS_TOKEN='XXXX'` to your local environment.

-Next install the Python dependencies specified in the requirements file via: `pip install -t requirements.txt`
+Next install the Python dependencies specified in the requirements file via: `pip install -r requirements.txt`

 You will then need to export a flask environment variable `export FLASK_APP=lake_site.py`